 2. Only get in a taxi with an illuminated rooftop sign and a meter.

-Unless you pre-order a ride from a reputable taxi or shuttle service, make sure you only get in to taxis that both have illuminated rooftop signs reading “TAXI Parisien” and are equipped inside with a meter.
+Unless you pre-order a ride from a reputable taxi or shuttle service, make sure you only accept rides from taxis that both have illuminated rooftop signs reading “TAXI Parisien” and are equipped inside with a meter.

 3. Know the going rates.

 From Orly airport, which is much closer to the city, your fare should cost between 35 to 41 Euros, depending on whether you’re going to the left bank or the right bank, respectively.

 If you arrive at your destination and the fares are much outside these ranges, even on a meter, contest it and refer to the going rates quoted above.
 This is unlikely to happen– but be prepared to cite your rights just in case.